Setnom6/LogNeg4gs/README.md

 LogNeg4gs (Logarithmic Negativity for Gaussian States) is a suite of methods which compute different bipartitions of LogNeg for a given symplectic transformation matrix which works for several kinds of initial Gaussian states.

-This repository contains the code used in the preprint available at: .
+This repository contains the code used in the preprint available in [arXiv: 2508.00423](https://arxiv.org/abs/2508.00423) .
 All the physical definitions, background, and derivations required to understand the methods and interpretation of the results can be found there.

 # Repository structure